amavicpos/transformation-eq-project/README.md

 # Transformation Equation Project
 This project contains the data analysis pipeline for observatory data, focusing on transforming RGB filter system data to the BVR filter system.
-The pipeline includes steps such as renaming and filtering files, data extraction, zero-point adjustment and fitting transformation equation.
+The project includes files with steps such as filtering files, data extraction, zero-point adjustment and fitting transformation equation.

 ## Installation
 1. **Clone the repository:**